SimonSubokLee/ston-docs-son/admin/https.kr.rst

 Multi-Certificate
 --------------------------

-Multiple domains or a wildcard(eg. *.winesoft.co.kr) is specified in the certificate to identify multiple domains with a single certificate.
+Multiple domains or a wildcard(e.g. *.winesoft.co.kr) is specified in the certificate to identify multiple domains with a single certificate.

 .. figure:: img/faq_ssl2.jpg
    :align: center